xyproto/algernon/README.md

 HTTP/2 web server that can serve markdown and dynamic lua scripts.

-[http2check](https://github.com/xyproto/http2check) can be used for checking if a server is in fact serving HTTP/2.
+[http2check](https://github.com/xyproto/http2check) can be used to confirm that the server is in fact serving HTTP/2.

 Technologies
 ------------